 Rhabdomyosarcoma is a cancerous (malignant) tumor of the muscles that are attached to the bones.
 This cancer mostly affects children.

-It can occur in many places in the body.
-The most common sites are the head and neck, the urogenital tract, and the arms or legs.
+Rhabdomyosarcoma can occur in many places in the body.
+The most common sites are the head or neck, the urinary or reproductive system, and the arms or legs.

 The cause of rhabdomyosarcoma is unknown.
 It is a rare tumor with only several hundred new cases per year in the United States.

 Some children with certain birth defects are at an increased risk.
 Some families have a gene mutation that increases this risk.
 Most children with rhabdomyosarcoma do not have any known risk factors.

 The most common symptom is a mass that may or may not be painful.

 - Tumors in the nose or throat may cause bleeding, congestion, swallowing problems, or nervous system problems if they extend into the brain.

 - Tumors around the eyes may cause bulging of the eye, problems with vision, swelling around the eye, or pain.

 - Tumors in the ears, may cause pain, hearing loss, or swelling.

 - Bladder and vaginal tumors may cause trouble starting to urinate or having a bowel movement, or poor control of urine.

-- Muscle tumors may lead to a painful lump, and are often thought to be an injury.
+- Muscle tumors may lead to a painful lump, and can be mistaken for an injury.